Douglas A. Jacobson

 She has also advocated for a retiree luncheon to honor past employees of the College.

 Dedicating time to Mid is only part of what Betty has done for the community.
 She was a member of the Clare Board of Education for 14 ½ years, and served as a board member for the United Way of Clare County and as the campaign chair in 1997.
 Betty has also served as PTA president, Pardee Cancer Treatment Fund of Clare County board member, Clare Area Scholarship Association organizer, Clare Girl Scouts leader, Pioneer Sports boosters member, and played softball in the Clare Women’s Fast Pitch Softball League.
-Betty is currently involved with the Clare County 4-H Horse Program, is a Board Member of the Clare County Agricultural Society, and is a member of the Clare United Methodist Church.
+Betty is currently a Board Member of the Clare County Agricultural Society, and is a member of the Clare United Methodist Church.

 Betty graduated from Breckenridge High School, attended Central Michigan University, and was employed by Dow Chemical Company where she met her husband, Dorsey.
 She has three children Marjorie, Robert, and Cynthia and has four grandchildren.

 Betty spends as much time as she can with her family.
-She enjoys gardening, watching her children and grandchildren participate in sporting events and ride horses.
-She also maintains several fruit trees.
 “It is such a great pleasure to have my family close so I am able to enjoy time with them, “ says Betty.
 “They are my priority.”
+She also maintains several fruit trees

 Thomas W. Metzger